What is vaping?

-Studies have found much lower levels of these chemicals in e-cigarettes compared to tobacco cigarettes.
+Studies have found much lower levels of chemicals in e-cigarettes compared to tobacco cigarettes.
 In fact, Public Health England say they’re 95 percent safer than tobacco cigarettes.

 Is it safe to vape around my family?

-There can be significant negative health impacts on other people who breathe in tobacco smoke produced by your cigarette.
+There can be significant health impacts on people who breathe in tobacco smoke produced by cigarettes.
 This is called passive smoking.
-They get the same diseases as smokers, including lung and heart problems and cancer.
+They can get the same diseases as smokers, including lung and heart problems and cancer.

-There have also been a few cases of e-cigarettes catching fire or exploding; but this is much less common than fires caused by tobacco smoking.
+There have also been a few cases of e-cigarettes catching fire or exploding.
+But this is much less common than fires caused by tobacco smoking.

 Is it safe to vape when I’m pregnant?

-As there are fewer ingredients in e-cigarettes, and at much lower levels, scientists agree vaping, or using other nicotine replacement therapies, is safer than smoking during pregnancy.
-However, although there’s no evidence to suggest nicotine harms unborn babies, there is no evidence to confirm that it’s safe either.
+There are fewer ingredients in e-cigarettes and at much lower levels.
+Because of this, scientists agree that vaping, or using other nicotine replacement therapies, is safer than smoking during pregnancy.

-Either way, the safest option for you and your baby is to stop smoking entirely.
+But although there’s no evidence to suggest nicotine harms unborn babies, there’s no evidence to confirm that it’s safe either.
+The safest option for you and your baby is to stop smoking entirely.